StackVista/stackstate-docs/use/alerting/notifications/troubleshooting.md

 Slack errors usually contain an error code:

-* `token_revoked`, `token_expired` or `missing_scope`: These error codes all indicate a problem with the authorization of StackState to post messages to Slack.
-To solve these recreate the channel to re-authorize StackState with Slack such that all required permissions are granted.
+* `token_revoked`, `token_expired` or `missing_scope`: These error codes all indicate a problem with the authorization of Rancher Observability to post messages to Slack.
+To solve these recreate the channel to re-authorize Rancher Observability with Slack such that all required permissions are granted.
 * For other error codes see [Slack API error codes](https://api.slack.com/automation/cli/errors).

 ### HTTP